Azure/azure-iot-sdk-python/azure-iot-device/samples/pnp/README.md

 * pnp_methods have been imported to enable utilization of their functions.

-* The capability model is defined at the top.
+* The interface model is defined at the top.
 This must be known to the user and can be found from DTDL.

 * Some command handlers are written.
 These are user written handlers and functionality can be changed according to what the user wants to do after receiving command requests.